mab4124/desktop-asistant/README.md

 - Chrome Browser
 - ChromeDriver (place path correctly in 'wikipedia_automation.py' and 'youtube_automation.py')

-How to Run
+NOTE:- Use your own api id for weather and news just replace it after apiid the no. in which I have done xxxx How to Run

 1. Install the required Python libraries.